 If the authentication method chosen is EAP-AKA’, the authentication procedure specified in clause 6.1.3.1 of TS 33.501 [2] is used.

-Editor’s Note: Security implications of UE information pre-configuration (e.g., for UE identity, SUCI de-concealment, authentication method selection) in O-SNPN considering trust relationship between Onboarding SNPN, DCS owner's domain and PS owner's domain is FFS.
+NOTE: Security implications of UE information pre-configuration (e.g., for UE identity, SUCI de-concealment, authentication method selection) in O-SNPN considering trust relationship between Onboarding SNPN, DCS owner's domain and PS owner's domain is not addressed in the present document.

 6.9.3 System impact

 The UDM acts as the DCS to provide default credentials.

-Editor’s Note: Further system impacts are FFS.
+NOTE: Further system impacts are not addressed in the present document.

 6.9.4 Evaluation

 The solution assumes that the UE has been provisioned with credentials for mutual authentication with the onboarding SNPN, i.e. it does not satisfy the assumption that the UE has not been provisioned with SNPN credentials for the onboarding SNPN.

-Editor’s Note: Further evaluation is FFS.
+NOTE: Further evaluation is not addressed in the present document.

 6.10 Solution #10: Secure initial access to an SNPN onboarding network

 6.10.1 Introduction